Verthon/micro-examples/Readme.md

 ### [17-18-n](https://github.com/WuMat/micro-examples/tree/main/react-17-18-not-working)

 it doesn`t matter that the remote has a singleton REACT.
-Host must accepts it as well
+Host must accept it as well

 ```javascript
 /**